margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 <br>

+## Home ##
+Home, a living system that starts within and expands out.
+Love for one another, love for all the people that one another touch, love for what another share interest in.

 ## Weaving In and Out ##
 Weaving in and out.
 At one with the giving and the receiving of the aid.